FairpoolDEX/contracts/Market-Crash-Protection.md

 ### How to buy protection

-*Note: this product is still under development.
+*Note: Market Crash Protection is still under development.
 The guide below is how it's supposed to work.*

 1. Open the Shield Finance web application.
 1. Click "Buy protection".